A Primer on Investing in Gold

 This primer is for readers who are new to Digest Publishing or investors who are interested in learning more about gold and how to invest in it.

 Over the years that has transformed into monetary uses as well.
 There were gold and silver coins even in the Bible.
-And in the present day, central banks own gold on their balance sheets and over the past couple of years have been buying gold in record quantities.
+And in the present day, central banks own gold on their balance sheets and over the past couple of years have increasingly been buying more gold.

 And really, it's as simple as being fungible.